You may want to read:

 You want to imitate your Lord by providing a context for your husband to be weak and vulnerable regarding his sin problems, whether or not he steps up to this responsibility.
 If you are not able to provide this for him, your first call to action is to repair your relationship with God.

 The biblical word for insecurity is fear.
 Adam and Eve were insecure because of their broken relationship with God.
 Your insecurity is as strong as your relationship with the Lord.
-The God-empowered, God-centered, and God-motivated woman is standing in God’s strength, and will not be overcome by her spouse’s problems.
+The God-empowered, God-centered, and God-motivated woman is standing in God’s strength and will not be overcome by her spouse’s problems.

 Your husband’s temptations will expose what kind of relationship you have with the Lord.
-If you’ve placed more hope in his ability to keep from sinning rather than the Lord’s power to stabilize you during disappointments, your strength will only be as strong as your husband’s ability to not fail.
+If you’ve placed more hope in his ability to keep from sinning rather than the Lord’s power to stabilize you during disappointments, your strength will only be as strong as your husband’s ability not to fail.

 If you’ve placed your primary hope in God, your stability will not be affected by other-worldly factors like your spouse’s failures.
 And you will experience the grace to bring restorative care to him when (or if) he shares his more personal temptations.